jbillcliffe/portfolio3-booking-system/README.md

 An initial prototype for a booking system.
 To create orders for customers and provide them with hired equipment.
 This example is based on a company hiring mobility equipment.
 However, the stock is based on what your provide to it.
 Flexibility is key to this software.

-More people are turning to rentals as the world finances are in disarray and they can have your product at a much more managable cost.
+More people are turning to rentals as the world finances are in disarray and they can have your product at a much more manageable  cost.

 **This software will improve your hire bookings right from the start!**